sez11a/liferay-learn/docs/dxp/7.x/en/developing-applications/developing-a-java-web-application/using-mvc/using-a-jsp-and-mvc-portlet.md

 ## How to Create an Application Using MVC Portlet

-In this section, we'll review the steps for building the example portlet.
-First, we create the view using a JSP.
-Second, we create an [`MVCPortlet`](https://docs.liferay.com/dxp/portal/7.3-latest/javadocs/portal-kernel/com/liferay/portal/kernel/portlet/bridges/mvc/MVCPortlet.html) to register the application and render it.
+Here you will examine the two steps for building the example portlet.

+1. Create the view using a JSP.
+2. Create an [`MVCPortlet`](https://docs.liferay.com/dxp/portal/7.3-latest/javadocs/portal-kernel/com/liferay/portal/kernel/portlet/bridges/mvc/MVCPortlet.html) to register the application and render it.

 ### Create a View Template

-In the module's `src/main/resources/META-INF/resources` folder, create a JSP file as your view template.
+In the module's `src/main/resources/META-INF/resources` folder, create a JSP file to be your view template.
 The file name is arbitrary; the example JSP file is `view.jsp`.
+Here is the JSP content.

 ```javascript
 <p>